-We will undertake engagement with the community and stakeholders who will be affected by a project.
+We will undertake engagement with the community and stakeholders that will be impacted by the project.
 This can include anyone who lives, works, plays or visits the shire.

-Engagement may also be with specific groups in the community, such as groups from a specific location of the shire, traditional owners, steering groups and advisory committees.
+Engagement may also be with specific groups in the community such as groups from a specific location of the shire, traditional owners, steering groups and advisory committees.

-Accessibility and Inclusivity
+Accessibility

-Participants in a community engagement process are entitled to feel valued, respected and welcome, regardless of gender, race, age, ability, ethnicity, religion, sexual orientation and other features.
+Participants in a community engagement process are entitled to feel valued, respected and welcome, regardless of gender, race, age, ability, ethnicity, religion, sexual orientation and other attributes.